CMSTrackerDPG/certifier/docs/development.rst

 Checking Python Version
 ^^^^^^^^^^^^^^^^^^^^^^^

-The project requires the python version 3.7 or 3.8.
+The project requires the python version 3.8.
 To ensure that the correct python version is configured the ``python3 --version`` command be used.